Translational Molecular Medicine Research

-The Department of Translational Molecular Medicine is committed to the development and translational application of transcriptomic, genomic, and epigenomic biomarkers as diagnostic, prognostic and predictive tools in patients with solid tumors, particularly melanoma, breast cancer, prostate cancer, and gastrointestinal tract cancers.
+Translational Molecular Medicine is the development and translational application of transcriptomic, genomic, and epigenomic biomarkers as diagnostic, prognostic and predictive tools for diseases.
+Our team translates promising therapeutics from bench to bedside treatment for solid tumors, particularly melanoma, breast cancer, prostate cancer, and gastrointestinal tract cancers.

 Our mission is devoted to the development of new approaches for the molecular diagnosis of metastasis with a strong emphasis on the identification of molecular biomarkers (genomic, epigenomic) that can be used in early-diagnosis, prognosis, drug resistance, and theranostic targets.
 Our mission goal is clinical translational research to improve cancer patient healthcare.

 Our vision is the employment of blood molecular biomarkers such as cell-free nucleic acid (cfNA; DNA, miRNA) and circulating tumor cells (CTC) to aid in cancer patient management and modern therapeutics.
 Our other vision is the understanding of ubiquitin and ubiquilin related to tumor regulatory pathways and translational responses to therapy resistance.Our Mission and Goals